fishcute/BreakBlocker/README.md

 # BreakBlocker
-A client side fabric mod that prevents you from breaking blocks of your choice
+A client side fabric mod that prevents you from breaking specific blocks of your choice